cTheDragons/Habitica-Pirate-Tools/guildbot/README.md

 ## configText.json

 Text used by @GuildBot to report to pirates, elves, and Admirals, regarding status of ships and/or treasure maps.
 These are not hails as they are kept in locale, so they can be translated to multiple languages.
 All variables are kept with <%= ParaName %>.

+## External Language Input
+The code only file used in /common/locales is guildbot.js.